Railways of Kinross: The Kinross-shire Railway

 Just before opening the contractor threatened to prevent it until his bill was paid.

 The passenger timetable on the two Kinross lines worked in harmony, with trains making good connections at Kinross.
 There was a traffic agreement between the two railways determining which route traffic originating or terminating on the line should take; this occasionally led to some counter-intuitive routings.

-The company obtained an Act of July 1861 to build a branch from Kelty to Kingseat, where it was intended to make a junction with the West of Fife Mineral Railway. the line opened in 1863.
+The company obtained the Kinross-shire Railway (Branches) Act 1861 (24 & 25 Vict. c. clxxvii) in July 1861 authorising a branch from Kelty to Kingseat, where it was intended to make a junction with the West of Fife Mineral Railway. the line opened in 1863.